 Apple’s Health app is a powerful tool, and one helpful addition in iOS 13 is Cycle Tracking.
 This allows women to track their menstrual cycles and includes tools to signal when you’re due or at your most fertile.
 To get started, launch the Health app and select Cycle Tracking from the list.
 Tap it and hit Get Started > Next.
 The app will then ask you a couple of questions, including when your last period began and how long they usually last.
 You’ll also be given options on how to track your period, and you can choose to receive predictions and notifications about when your next period is due, reminders to log associated physical symptoms in your Cycle Log, and information about your fertility window.
 From the Cycle Tracking homepage, you can tap Add Period to log specific days.
 Go into more detail with Other Data for a long list of symptoms and relevant data you wish to track.

-While there are a multitude of third-party photo editing apps for iOS, the base iPhone software has always been bare-bones.
+While there are a variety of third-party photo editing apps for iOS, the base iPhone software has always been bare-bones.
 With iOS 13, you can adjust various parts of your photos and videos directly from the Photos app.
 Just select a photo and then tap the Edit button.
 Then, try swiping between options and adjusting sliders to see how altering various elements change the look of your picture.
 Many of these editing options are also available for video, and you can now rotate videos with the Photos app.

 With iOS 13, Apple’s Messages lets you set a profile image and screen name to share with your contacts.
 That way, when you text another iPhone user, you can let them know exactly who’s texting, even if they haven’t saved your contact information.
 It’s easy to set up.
-First, open Messages, tap the Three Dots (“…”) at the top right and tap Edit Name and Photo.
+First, open Messages, tap the Three Dots (“…”) at the top right, and tap Edit Name and Photo.
 From here, you can type in a preferred first and last name and set a profile picture.
 You can elect to use your personal Memoji as a profile picture, or you can select from a variety of Animojis instead.
 You can also decide whether you want to share this information with Contacts Only, Anyone, or to Always Ask if the information is to be shared.

 You no longer need an iPhone with TrueDepth technology (for example, iPhone X, XS, XS Max, or XR) to create a Memoji in iOS 13.
 While you do need a TrueDepth camera to have your Memoji or Animoji follow your movements, owners of the iPhone 6S or newer (using iOS 13) will be able to make their own Memoji.
-Just head into iMessage, open a conversation and hit the Memoji icon, followed by the Three Dots button.
+Just head into iMessage, open a conversation, and hit the Memoji icon, followed by the Three Dots button.
 Then, create an image that reflects your inner self.

 One of the coolest additions to iOS 13 is the option to have the same music stream across two pairs of AirPods.
 To get going, you’ll need to pair the second pair of AirPods with your iPhone.
 Once you’ve done that, you’ll be able to select the second pair of AirPods from your AirPlay settings in the same way you can select your own.